7 self-care tips for photographers

 Identify (at least) three things that work for you

-When building your daily schedule, aim to include three self-care activities that you find helpful.
-“It’s important to have at least three very clear self-care habits in place before times get very stressful,” the artist and therapist Elissa Arbeitman urges.
-“This way, when very stressful times hit, we can rely on what is already a to take care of us and pull us through.
+When your daily schedule, aim to include three self-care activities that you find helpful.
+“It’s important to have at least three very clear self-care habits in place before times get very stressful,” the artist and art therapist Elissa Arbeitman urges.
+“This way, when very stressful times hit, we can rely on what is already a habit to take care of us and pull us through.
 Good quality sleep, wholesome, nutrient-dense foods, walking, and connecting with a friend are just a few examples and ideas.”

 Make time for rest